Aliases for MECP2 Gene

 GeneCards Summary for MECP2 Gene

 MECP2 (Methyl-CpG Binding Protein 2) is a Protein Coding gene.
 Diseases associated with MECP2 include Rett Syndrome and Mental Retardation, X-Linked, Syndromic 13.
-Among its related pathways are Neuroscience and Lung fibrosis.
+Among its related pathways are Ectoderm Differentiation and MECP2 and Associated Rett Syndrome.
 Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is MBD4.

 UniProtKB/Swiss-Prot Summary for MECP2 Gene